GerAng1/the-dataspace-project-v6/docs/1_installation_and_first_run.md

 - Log in to your GitHub account.
 - Follow this link https://github.com/settings/ssh/new and log into your GitHub account.
 - Add a short descriptive title in the `Title` field.
-  - "My DataSpace SSH Public Key" is fine.
+  - "[USER] DataSpace SSH Public Key" is fine.
 - Paste the public key in the `Key` field
 - Click on the "Add SSH key" button to finalize the process.